 Requirements to earn: There are a few different options for gaining a PFS financial license, but every pathway requires passing an exam related to financial planning.
 These individuals must also complete continuous professional education ahead of their exams.
 A CPA certification is a prerequisite for earning a PFS credential, as well.

 Chartered Financial Analysts are qualified to work with investments and securities.
-They can manage investment strategies and portfolios for individuals or work for bigger wealth management firms.
+This advanced financial advisor certification branches out into the data world, and gives advisors and financial data analytics specialists advanced training to manage investment strategies and portfolios for individuals.
+They can also work for larger wealth management firms.

 Expertise: The CFA designation provides a broad range of detailed investment training, including quantitative methods for investing, the economics of the investing world, analysis related to investment performance and more complex investment mechanisms like derivatives.